A domain decomposition approach to pore-network modeling of porous media flow

 We revisit the two-dimensional Stokes flow configuration introduced in Section~\ref{sec:model_problem}.
 The geometry consists of a rectangular pore domain, $[0,5]\times[0,5]$, with randomly packed circular solid inclusions.
 The top and bottom boundaries are treated as no-slip walls, and flow is driven form left to right by imposing a pressure drop from inlet ($p_{\rm in}=1$) to the outlet ($p_{\rm out}=0$).
 To assess the performance of the proposed DD-PNM method, we use a finite-element (FE) solution as a reference.
-Figure \ref{fig:FEM_sol_case1} shows the velocity and pressure fields obtained from the FE simulation.
-Panel (a) depicts the velocity magnitude, and panel (b) presents the pressure field.

-Figure~\ref{fig:DDPNM_FEM_err_case1} presents the point-wise errors in velocity and pressure between the DD-PNM and FE solutions.
+Figure~\ref{fig:FEM_sol_case1} presents the FE solution and the point-wise errors between the DD-PNM and the FE reference.
+Panels (a) and (b) illustrate the FE velocity magnitude and pressure fields, respectively, while panels (c) and (d) show the corresponding point-wise error fields.
 Both errors are confined to narrow regions near the throat interfaces.
 For the FE solution using the coarse mesh (see Figure \ref{fig:insensibility_case1}(a)), the resulting linear system has $12765$ degrees of freedom (DOFs).
 In contrast, the DD-PNM approach solves subdomain problems in parallel, each ranging from $282$ to $1486$ DOFs, coupled by a small Schur complement system of size $22\times 22$.
 Thus, DD-PNM achieves significant computational efficiency.

 To assess robustness with respect to interface location, we introduce perturbations in the placement of each interface.
 As described in Section \ref{sec:ddpnm}, interfaces in the baseline model are defined as lines connecting neighboring solid centers.
 Here, we perturb the endpoints of these lines: rather than using the original endpoint $\mathbf x_0$, we select perturbed point $\mathbf x_0 + \mathbf y$, where $\mathbf y$ is a random vector uniformly sampled from the ball $B(0,r\varepsilon)=\{\mathbf{x}:\|\mathbf x\|\leq r\varepsilon\}$, with $r$ being a random number in the interval $[0,1]$.
-Figures \ref{fig:insensibility_case1}(a)–(b) illustrates two perturbed meshes corresponding to perturbation magnitudes $\varepsilon=0.1$ and $\varepsilon=0.2$.
+Figure \ref{fig:insensibility_case1}(a) illustrates the perturbed interfaces for perturbation magnitudes $\varepsilon=0.1$ and $\varepsilon=0.2$.
 For simplicity, only the original (unperturbed) mesh is shown; in practice, a new mesh would be generated according to each perturbed interface position.
 Panels (b) and (c) depict the corresponding pressure errors relative to the FE reference solution.
 In both cases, the errors remain small and spatially localized, indicating that the DD-PNM method is robust with respect to variations in interface placement.